 The following findings are associated with a poor prognosis:

 Corticosteroids alone or with cyclophosphamide, methotrexate, or azathioprine, depending on disease severity

 Treatment of polyarteritis nodosa depends on the severity of the disease.
 For systemic symptoms but no serious neurologic, renal, gastrointestinal, or cardiac manifestations, corticosteroids may be sufficient, at least initially.
 For severe disease with neurologic, renal, gastrointestinal, or cardiac manifestations, cyclophosphamide plus corticosteroids may improve outcome.
 For moderate disease, corticosteroids plus methotrexate or azathioprine can be used.
 Hypertension should be treated aggressively.

-Treatment is aimed at rapidly suppressing inflammation and eliminating the virus.
+Treatment is aimed at rapidly suppressing inflammation and antiviral therapy.
 A short course of corticosteroids is used for a few weeks.
-Lamivudine 100 mg orally once a day is given for a maximum of 6 months.
-A lower dose is used in patients with renal insufficiency.

 Plasma exchanges are sometimes done until the hepatitis B e antigen (HBeAg) converts to hepatitis B e antibody (anti-HBe) or until clinical recovery is sustained for 2 to 3 months.
 Although this approach has not been proved to improve survival when compared with immunosuppressive therapy only, it may reduce the risk of long-term complications of hepatitis B and suppress the side effects of long-term treatment with corticosteroids and immunosuppressants.